noiseprotocol/noise_spec/noise.md

  reuse.
 This is one rationale behind the patterns in Section 6.

- * **Handshake names**:  The handshake name used with `Initialize()` must uniquely identify a single handshake pattern for every key it's used with (whether ephemeral key pair, static key pair, or pre-shared key).
-This is because the pattern specifies the role of all cryptographic operations within a handshake.
+ * **Handshake names**:  The handshake name used with `Initialize()` must uniquely identify a single combination of handshake pattern, DH parameters, and symmetric crypto parameters for every key it's used with (whether ephemeral key pair, static key pair, or pre-shared key).
 If the same secret key was used in different protocol executions with the same handshake name but a different sequence of cryptographic operations then bad interactions could occur between the executions.

  * **Channel binding**:  Depending on the DH parameters, it might be possible for a malicious party to engage in multiple sessions that derive the same shared secret key (e.g. if setting her public keys to invalid values causes DH outputs of zero).
-If a higher-level protocol wants a "channel binding" for the underlying Noise session it should not use `k`.
-Instead it should use a value that identifies the remote party (like their static public key) or that is guaranteed unique to this session (like the local party's ephemeral public key).
+If a higher-level protocol wants a unique "channel binding" for referring to the underlying Noise session it should not use `k`.
+Instead it should use a value that identifies the remote party (like their static public key) or that is guaranteed unique to this session (like the ephemeral public keys).

 12. Rationale
 =============